BxNxM/micrOS/APP_TEMPLATES.md

 # How to write Load Modules

 1. Create python file with the following naming convension: `LM_`your_app`.py`
-2. You can create any function in this modul, these will be exposed by micrOS framework over tcp/ip so these can be accessable via phone client.
+2. You can create any function in this modul, these will be exposed by micrOS framework over IP so these can be accessable via phone client or web application (webui)
-3. drag-n-drop LM file to micrOS devToolKit GUI
+3. Drag-n-Drop LM file to micrOS devToolKit GUI
 4. Select device
 5. Press upload